yashraj-shri17/NVIDIA_NIM/README.md

 > "How many projects on llm has been done by Yashraj Shrivastava"

 **AI Response:**
-> "Yashraj Shrivastava has done 2 projects on LLMs using LangChain, FAISS, and NVIDIA AI Endpoints."
+> "Yashraj Shrivastava has done 2 projects on LLMs using LangChain, FAISS, and NVIDIA AI Endpoints etc."

 ---